 Signs of Avoidant Attachment in Adults

 These signs may pop up before a person enters a relationship or as they are getting ready to “take the next steps.”
-It may be very hard for a person with this attachment style to “make the first move.”
+It may be hard for someone with this attachment style to “make the first move.”
 After all, they had spent their childhood suppressing their desire to ask for things.

 Avoidant attachment styles may also appear as “going with the flow.”
-When the person comes across a decision or behavior they don’t like, they don’t try to fix or solve the situation.
+When someone comes across a decision or behavior they don’t like, they don’t try to fix or solve the situation.
 They simply keep their concerns hidden.
-While this may not be a big deal at first, eventually the person may “snap” and walk away from the relationship altogether.
+While this may not be a big deal at first, eventually, the person may “snap” and walk away from the relationship altogether.
 The relationship may have been able to be fixed if the person made their needs known.

 Acknowledging and Adjusting Anxious Attachment

 There is no reason to be ashamed or upset if these behaviors sound like you.
 Attachment styles are usually formed without the child’s knowledge.
-Even the parent may not realize how their behavior is influencing their child, or the impact they can have on their child’s adult relationships.
+Even the parents may not realize how their behavior is influencing their child or the impact they can have on their child’s adult relationships.

-If you would like to see a change in how you approach relationships, you can turn an insecure attachment style into a secure one.
+If you want to see a change in how you approach relationships, you can turn an insecure attachment style into a secure one.

-The first step is acknowledging that this attachment style exists and may influence your mindset and behavior when you are in a relationship.
+The first step is acknowledging that this attachment style may influence your mindset and behavior in a relationship.
 Do you think your partner will laugh at your concerns, needs, or wants?
 Does conflict make you extremely nervous?
 Are you worried that making a commitment will only disappoint you in the end?

 When your needs are not met as a child, you may develop the idea that your needs shouldn’t be met.
-That asking for what you want is not only setting yourself up for disappointment, but also unnecessary or selfish behavior.
+Asking for what you want is setting yourself up for disappointment and unnecessary or selfish behavior.

 It’s time to change those beliefs.
 Have compassion for yourself and remind yourself that your needs are important.
-There are people who want to help you feel supported, satisfied, and safe.
+Some people want to help you feel supported, satisfied, and safe.
 But they won’t know exactly what you need until you ask or communicate your feelings.

 Asking for help is not something associated with the avoidant attachment style.
 In fact, people who identify with this style tend to do the opposite.
-But asking for help may be the key in overcoming avoidant behaviors and getting what you want.
+But asking for help may be the key to overcoming avoidant behaviors and getting what you want.
 Reach out to a therapist or mental health professional.
-Since attachment styles start at such a young age, unraveling these behaviors and fears may take a lot of inner work.
+Since attachment styles start young, unraveling these behaviors and fears may take much inner work.
 This work is best done with a professional.

-Becoming more secure and open to commitment is not an easy process, but you’ve already taken some steps to learning about your attachment style.
-Take baby steps and you’ll soon feel more secure and safe to ask for the things you want from your romantic partner.
+Becoming more secure and open to commitment is not easy, but you’ve already taken steps to learn about your attachment style.
+Take baby steps, and you’ll soon feel more secure and safe to ask for your romantic partner's wishes.